JustinDFuller/justindfuller.com/content/posts/2020-10-24_everything_is_a_product.md

 As I've mentioned, I don't think the most significant downside here is losing a competitive advantage.
 I suspect that the disadvantage is tarnishing the company's reputation with sub-par products.
 If the product isn't high-quality, it could very well embarrass the company; this increases the investment needed for these products compared to their cost as internal tools.

 So, will it ever happen?
 Maybe.
 Will this become a broad practice in many companies?
 I predict not.
 But [SAAS is very popular](https://www.statista.com/statistics/510333/worldwide-public-cloud-software-as-a-service/#:~:text=The%20global%20public%20cloud%20software,main%20categories%20of%20cloud%20computing), and there is only more money to be made there.
 Many large companies already have a swoath of products, so maybe they should start selling them.

+## I'm not an MBA

+So I'm excited to hear why I'm wrong wherever this get's posted.
+Thanks for reading!

+---

+Hi, I’m Justin Fuller.
+I’m so glad you read my post!
+I need to let you know that everything I’ve written here is my own opinion and is not intended to represent my employer.
+All code samples are my own.

+I’d also love to hear from you, please feel free to follow me on [Github](https://github.com/justindfuller) or [Twitter](https://twitter.com/justin_d_fuller), or [subscribe to my newsletter](https://justindfuller.us4.list-manage.com/subscribe?u=d48d0debd8d0bce3b77572097&id=0c1e610cac) to get an update, once-per-month, about what I'm writing about.
+Thanks again for reading!

+---